To make this delicious and versatile Wild Garlic Pesto, you only need a handful of ingredients and a few minutes of your time.

 how long will wild garlic pesto keep for?

-It will keep for up to 7 days in the fridge.
-I store my wild garlic pesto in a Kilner jar.
+Wild garlic pesto will keep for up to 7 days in the fridge.
+I store it in a sterilised Kilner jar.
 Cover the top of the pesto with a layer of olive oil to prevent the top from drying out.

 can you freeze wild garlic pesto?